What's the Best Way to Protect a House From Medicaid -- Gift or Trust?

 Also called an A-B trust, this type of trust is created between a married couple and dissolves when the first spouse dies.
 Its goal is to reduce the amount of estate taxes.

-If you would like guidance on estate planning for yourself or for administering an estate following the death of a loved one, be sure to consult with your attorney.
+If you would like guidance on estate planning for yourself or for administering an estate following the death of a loved one, be sure to consult with a qualified attorney near you.